temporalio/documentation/docs-src/cloud/datadog.md

 This integration enables you to leverage DataDog's comprehensive observability platform to monitor your Temporal Cloud metrics, providing insights into your workflows and operations.

 This is just the start.

-Customize and extend this code to meet your needs.
+Customize and extend this code, dashboards, and deployment processes to meet your needs.

 ### Next steps